 When I went into it, however, fine wasn’t what I was looking for.
 I was going to make it THE BEST.
 I had ideas about how to market the business, build up the catering side and make it a unique offering in the town.
 I did some of that.
 But I also did a lot of not that.

 I also learned that I was a know-it-all.
 Try not to be surprised.
 Haha.
-I’d watched my parents in their businesses, done a few semesters of a marketing degree and I thought I knew everything.
-My family would try to have their input (based on tested industry experience) and I thought I knew better.
+I’d watched my parents in their businesses and done a few semesters of a marketing degree.
+I thought I knew everything.
+My family would try to have their input (based on tested industry experience), and I thought I knew better.

 Easily the biggest downfall as a young business owner.

 It’s a lesson I only really learned in the decade that followed.
-Knowing when to trust my gut and when to listen to others was hard for me.
+Knowing when to trust my gut and listening to others was hard for me.
 I had it all tied up in being independent and standing on my own two feet.
-I’ve always been called spoiled or entitled, because of my parent’s success, this was a reaction to that.
+I’ve always been called spoiled or entitled because of my parent’s success, and this was a reaction to that.

 But it doesn’t work.
-Sure, I had to follow my instincts about some things, but there are some fundamentals that had I not been so stubborn about doing it myself, wouldn’t have been the hard fought lessons they were.
+Sure, I had to follow my instincts about some things, but some fundamentals, had I not been so stubborn about doing it myself, wouldn’t have been the hard-fought lessons they were.
 I could have been better, done better, had I just been patient and spent a little more time listening than speaking.